iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 2 reviews"/>
 </p>

+> My app hasn't checked for any exposures since Feb 6th.
+I don't have an update option, and all permissions are granted.
+Frustrating. - I tried to export and nothing happens on my end.
+I clicked "export" and I didn't have the option to view or email anything over.<br> :date: __2021-03-13 16:14:37__

+> This app is a great idea, but seems that it could be a bit more transparent.
+I appreciate that the app does not track me in any identifiable way, but I think it would be helpful to have more personalized statistics.
+Right now, the only thing we know is when the app last checked for exposures.
+I think it would be helpful to know how many unique IDs were gather over the last day.
+That way we can determine if the people around us are using the app and that the app is actually gather data fromothers<br> :date: __2021-03-10 18:59:41__

+> I've had to reinstall this app on a few occasions.<br> :date: __2021-03-08 18:05:14__

 > Data is old and hasn't been updated.
 I dont trust that this would help keep me safe at ALL ETA: Added star because of the response from the developer, but data is still wrong.
 Michigan covid deaths specifically.
 When the average person can get accurate data by using a quick Google search, I would much rather be able to open my app and get all data available as ACCURATELY as possible.<br> :date: __2021-03-01 16:56:29__